 There are three possible outcomes to a tree work notice:

-- ‘no objection’ and inform the person who gave notice that the work can go ahead,
+- No objection and inform the person who gave notice that the work can go ahead,

-- ‘objection’ and make a Tree Preservation Order (TPO), or
+- Objection and make a Tree Preservation Order (TPO) or

-- decide not to make an Order and allow the 6-week notice period to end, after which the proposed work may be done within 2 years of the date of the notice.
+- Decide not to make an Order and allow the 6-week notice period to end, after which the proposed work may be done within 2 years of the date of the notice.

 Publicity and public records

-The Council does keep a public register of all tree work notices.
+We keep a public register of all tree work notices.
 All notices submitted after October 2016 are available online.